Which Type of Turmeric is Best for Your Face: Powder vs. Extract vs. Serum

 - Raw powder contains only 2-5% curcumin vs. 95% in standardized extracts

-- Skin absorption requires proper formulation—curcumin alone doesn't penetrate well
+- Skin absorption requires proper formulation — curcumin alone does not penetrate well

 - DIY turmeric masks risk staining, irritation, and inconsistent results